 When distributors import mobile phones in Nepal, NTA registers the IMEI numbers under the exporter’s titles.
-When those devices reach the customers, the exporters transfer the ownership to its customers.
+When those devices reach the customers, the exporters transfer the ownership to their customers.

 The Deputy Spokesperson also maintained that even buying/selling from among the users requires documentation.
 He informed that the telecom regulator is bringing in a KYC system soon for the purpose.

 The soon-to-be-launched Mobile Device Management System (MDMS) will incorporate the NTA, Customs, police, telecom operators, and mobile manufacturers.
 All these parties will work concurrently and white list phones that enter via legitimate channels.

 When a new buyer inserts a SIM into his phone, the MDMS will trigger and try to ensure its registration.
 If it fails to find the device’s IMEI in the database or is found black/grey, then the system will block the phone from getting the mobile signal.
 The status of the phones in the MDMS database is either white, black, or grey.